sigp/anchor/book/src/setup.md

 - `$ make cargo-fmt`: (fast) runs a Rust code formatting check.
 - `$ make lint`: (fast) runs a Rust code linter.
 - `$ make test`: (medium) runs unit tests across the whole project.
-- `$ make test-specs`: (medium) runs the SSV test vectors.
+- `$ make test-specs`: (medium) runs the Anchor test vectors.
 - `$ make test-full`: (slow) runs the full test suite (including all previous commands).
 This is approximately everything that is required to pass CI.

 ## Testing

-As with most other Rust projects, SSV uses `cargo test` for unit and integration tests.
+As with most other Rust projects, Anchor uses `cargo test` for unit and integration tests.
 For example, to test the `qbft` crate run:

 ```bash